 EndNote is software that helps you manage your research and format your citations.
 EndNote is licensed for use by current Northeastern faculty, staff, and students.
-It comes with a plug-in for Word, called Cite While You Write.
-There are two versions currently available: EndNote X9 and EndNote 20.
+It comes with a plug-in for Word, called Cite While You Write

 There are two ways to use Endnote: